Documentation

 Full documentation and summary statistics are available from the U.S. Census Bureau.

-U.S. Census Bureau data are considered the official Government trade statistics, although other Government agencies do border inspections and report quantities.
+U.S. Census Bureau data are considered the official Government trade statistics, although other Government agencies conduct border inspections and report quantities.
 For example, USDA’s Animal and Plant Health Inspection Service (APHIS) checks the health of imported live animals and reports the number of head checked.
 Similarly, USDA’s Food Safety and Inspection Service (FSIS) monitors the safety of imported meats and tallies those quantities.
 These USDA, APHIS and FSIS quantities are reported weekly by USDA’s Agricultural Marketing Service (AMS).
-Although these quantities usually correspond closely to U.S. Census data, they should not be regarded as official trade statistics.
+Although these quantities usually correspond closely to U.S. Census data, the quantities should not be regarded as official trade statistics.

 Product Lists and Descriptions

-U.S. Census Bureau data are categorized according to a set of product codes, established by the World Customs Organization, called the International Harmonized Commodity Coding and Classification System, or simply Harmonized System (HS).
+U.S. Census Bureau data are categorized according to a set of product codes, established by the World Customs Organization, called the International Harmonized Commodity Coding and Classification System or simply Harmonized System (HS).
 HS is an international standard for world trade at 2-digit, 4-digit, and 6-digit levels.
 For example, 02 = meat and edible meat offal; 0201 = meat of bovine animals, fresh or chilled; and 020130 = bovine cuts, boneless, fresh or chilled.

 Exports codes, listed as Schedule B in the United States, are administered by the U.S. Census Bureau.
-Import codes, listed in the Harmonized Tariff Schedule of the United States (HTS), are administered by the U.S. International Trade Commission (USITC).
-(For more information on U.S. and international trade coding systems, see Background Information for U.S. Agricultural Trade Data)
+Import codes, listed in the Harmonized Tariff Schedule of the United States (HTS), are administered by the U.S. International Trade Commission (USITC) (for more information on U.S. and international trade coding systems, see Background Information for U.S. Agricultural Trade Data).

 The USDA, ERS livestock and meat trade tables report results for eight broad groupings of products.
 Each grouping represents multiple products at the HTS-10 level of detail.
 The groupings are cattle, hogs, beef and veal, broiler meat, lamb and mutton, pork, turkey meat, eggs, and egg products.
 For a full list of 10-digit HTS codes and descriptions, see Livestock and Meat Trade Codes and Conversion Factors.